Planning the Home Education Year: Part 9 – Planning the Day

 Begin by blocking in those meals in your Homeschool Reflections journal.

 Based on your child’s developmental level, decide how many activities you can manage to fit in between those meals.
 As you can see from my brainstorm above, I have included an activity before breakfast.
 This doesn’t always happen since wake-up times are unpredictable.
-However, I have that pencilled in for those days where the wake-up is earlier.
+However, I have that penciled in for those days when the wake-up is earlier.
 On those days, we attempt four activities.

 I have two activities blocked somewhere between breakfast and lunch and one activity between lunch and dinner.